 Challenges of Breastfeeding

-It’s common for new mothers to worry if their baby is getting enough to eat.
+It’s common for new parents to worry if their baby is getting enough to eat.
 You may need guidance and repetition to get your baby to latch on.
 Lactation consultants will work with you to correctly position your baby to minimize issues, recognize your baby’s hunger signs, develop a feeding schedule, and ensure your baby is well fed and content.

 If your baby requires care in our NICU, a lactation consultant will facilitate a breastfeeding schedule for you or, if necessary, help collect your breast milk for your infant to receive.